google/megalista/README.md

 The script will require some parameters, please add them to the config.json file.
 Some parameters have default values and can be changed.
 - Auxliary bigquery dataset for Megalista operations to create
-  - This dataset will be used for storing operational data and will be created by Terraform
+  - This dataset will be used for storing operational data and will be created by the deployment script
 - Google Cloud Storage Bucket to create
-  - This Cloud Storage Bucket will be used to store Megalista compiled binary, metadata, and temp files and will be created by Terraform.
+  - This Cloud Storage Bucket will be used to store Megalista compiled binary, metadata, and temp files and will be created by the deployment script.
 - *Setup Firestore collection*, *URL for JSON configuration* and *Setup Sheet Id*
   - Only one of these three should be filled and the other should be left black accordingly to the chosen configuration method.
 - Client ID, Client Secret, Access Token and Refresh Token from the previous step.